 But in practical terms, what does this mean?
 Well, to put it bluntly, Pittsburgh homes for sale are in demand.

 We may not be growing in population as of yet, but the number of people who are buying houses certainly appears to be on the rise, and competition for housing is tough (and that is an understatement).

 To paint a picture of the Pittsburgh real estate scene, we really have to break it up into brackets based on house value.
 Note that the following are our personal thoughts and experience based on searching for houses in the city limits, and are not reflected in actual data (and may vary significantly by neighborhood):

-Ignoring the two extremes, as their issues are readily apparent, the one range we really want to touch base on is for houses in the $100,000 to $200,000 range as these are hot commodities in Pittsburgh's market (as of early 2019, at least).
+Ignoring the two extremes, as their issues are readily apparent, the one range we really want to touch base on is for houses in the $150,000 to $300,000 range as these are hot commodities in Pittsburgh's market.

 In our experience houses in this price range, regardless of how much work needs to be done on them, get snapped up quickly.

-When we bought our house, we've looked at some that were considered move-in ready for $185,000 and during the open house were told had four offers pending and we'd have to make an offer that day if we wanted to be considered (we didn't).
+When we bought our house, we've looked at some that were considered “move-in ready” for around $200,000 and during the open house were told had four offers pending and we'd have to make an offer that day if we wanted to be considered (we didn't).
 Others don't even get to the open house as offers are made within days (if not hours) after going on the market.

 We were thankful to be in a higher bracket when purchasing our home and had a bit more flexibility in considering our options- but we certainly saw how cut-throat the lower priced tier was and is something all home buyers in the city have to be aware of.

 Financing, Fees, and Closing in Pittsburgh

 Once you have found your dream home, and have an offer accepted, the true fun begins with banking approvals, inspections, closing, and so on.